Pyshou/MD-FEP_parallel_Q5/2_prep_sphere/README.md

 # Preparation of a spherical system for MD/FEP simulations in Q

 Here, we will take a pre-equilibrated snapshot of your system in lipid bilayer as input (see section 1).
+All this could be scripted but I like paying attention to each of these steps (very important as your MD/FEP calculations will inherit from this preparation).

 - Remove header, chain ID and b-factor stuff (last columns), plus convert TER into GAP flags.
 You can read the enclosed script as follows: